Marsh-James/KMeansClustering/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development environment running

 Since there are no dependencies, the code can be simply run by just loading the project files inside your project.
 Please note this project is currently being developed using a console, therefore future branches might include unwanted functions.